 Frequently Asked Questions

 A Fourth Degree DWI is a misdemeanor criminal offense.
-This is the lowest level criminal offense in Minnesota.
-Even at this level of offense you will still have to answer, yes, to any applications asking if you’ve been convicted of a crime before.
+This is the lowest level of a criminal offense in Minnesota.
+Even at this level of offense, you will still have to answer, yes, to any applications asking if you’ve been convicted of a crime before.

 A DWI lawyer can try everything possible to help avoid a DWI conviction, or potentially get charges reduced.
 The only way to know if we can help is if you give us a call.
 We’ve helped many clients across Minnesota and want to help you too.